 Our 2 Week Meal Plan

-- cereal (This is going to be in the #1 spot for the foreseeable future.
-My personal rule is to TRY to buy cereals that are 9 grams of sugar or less plus under 9% of our daily sodium value.
+- cereal (My personal rule is to TRY to buy cereals that are 9 grams of sugar or less plus under 9% of our daily sodium value.
 It also needs to be less than 16 cents per ounce.
 Obviously, I have to bend these rules here and there.)

 - pumpkin bread